The NHP is led by Mark Warr, Chief Executive Officer, and is supported by Sue Hammersley, Director, and Tanya Greppellini, Project Support Officer.

 Andrew is a Chartered Consultant Clinical and Forensic Psychologist and has over 20 years’ experience working with young people and families, often with complex needs arising out of their life experiences.
 He is particularly interested in supporting others in developing psychological resilience, well-being and high-performance and the practical application of attachment theory, complex trauma and youth offending.

-Luke Rodgers is the Founder of Foster Focus, a social enterprise aimed at improving the outcomes of care leavers and children in care by developing youth participation strategies that improve engagement of young people and create social impact.
+Luke Rodgers is the Founder of The Care Leaders, a social enterprise aimed at improving the outcomes of care leavers and children in care by developing youth participation strategies that improve engagement of young people and create social impact.

-Engagement of young people and lead for the Young People’s National Steering Group.
+Engagement of young people and lead for the Young People’s National Movement.

 38 years working in education and with young people including as a senior leader and headteacher in mainstream, special and Virtual Schools and Ofsted inspector.